beuaaa/overlay_arrows_and_more/README.rst

 Overlay arrays and more
 ***********************

+**WARNING:**
+This library is still at a very early stage of development.

 Description
 ###########
 The 'Overlay arrays and more' library displays a transparent window on top of all other windows.
 The transparent window serves as a support for adding graphical elements such as arrows, rectangles, circles, text, etc...